mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_apm_set_server_heartbeat_started_cb.rst

   mongoc_apm_set_server_heartbeat_started_cb (mongoc_apm_callbacks_t *callbacks,
                                               mongoc_apm_server_heartbeat_started_cb_t cb);

-Receive an event notification whenever the driver begins executing an "isMaster" command to check the status of a server.
+Receive an event notification whenever the driver begins executing a "hello" command to check the status of a server.

 Parameters
 ----------

 * ``callbacks``: A :symbol:`mongoc_apm_callbacks_t`.
-* ``cb``: A function to call with a :symbol:`mongoc_apm_server_heartbeat_started_t` whenever the driver begins executing an "isMaster" command to check the status of a server.
+* ``cb``: A function to call with a :symbol:`mongoc_apm_server_heartbeat_started_t` whenever the driver begins executing a "hello" command to check the status of a server.

 .. seealso::